mauriciofigueroa/praatSublimeSyntax/README.md

 ## Disclaimer

-Although this Praat syntax highlighter already works relatively fine in Sublime Text 2, the highlighter is currently under heavy development.
+Although this Praat syntax highlighter already works relatively well in Sublime Text 2, the highlighter is currently under heavy development.
 Many aspects still need to be defined, refined and/or fixed.

 ## Features

 * Highlighting of Praat's numerals, keywords, form elements, commands, operators, comments and quoted texts.
 * Code folding for all types of blocks.
 * Auto completion snippets for most common loops and conditional jumps.